Bob Bailor

-Robert Michael Bailor (born July 10, 1951) is a former Major League Baseball player best known for being the first player selected by the Toronto Blue Jays in the 1976 Major League Baseball expansion draft.
+Robert Michael Bailor (born July 10, 1951) is an American former Major League Baseball player best known for being the first player selected by the Toronto Blue Jays in the 1976 Major League Baseball expansion draft.

 Early years

 Bailor was born in Connellsville, Pennsylvania, the fifth of Robert and Agnes Bailor's six children.
-His family name was Bialkowski when they first arrived in the United States from Poland.
-Robert was an engineer for the Chesapeake & Ohio Railroad, hauling coal, iron ore and limestone, and Agnes was a stay-at-home mom.
+Robert Bailor Sr.'s family name was Bialkowski when they arrived in the United States from Poland.
+Robert Sr. was an engineer for the Chesapeake and Ohio Railway, hauling coal, iron ore and limestone, and Agnes was a stay-at-home mom.

 In August 1963, Connellsville won the Pennsylvania state Little League title.
 Bailor attended Geibel Catholic High School but did not play high school ball, as neither Geibel nor Connellsville High School had a baseball team.
 Bailor did, however, play basketball in high school, and set the team record for most points in a game.

 Bailor played baseball with the Connellsville American Legion team.
 Among his teammates were future Seattle Mariners pitcher Bob Galasso and first baseman Jim Braxton, who went on to have an eight-year career in the National Football League with the Buffalo Bills.
 It was through the American Legion that Bailor caught the eye of Baltimore Orioles scout Jocko Collins.